martinfthomsen/rucs2/dev_guidelines.md

    a) if it is a new patch, prefix it with the release type: "patch/"
    b) if it is a new feature, prefix it with the release type: "feature/"
    c) if it is a new product, prefix it with the release type: "product/"
-2. Name the release using a short but descriptive title in snake-case. fx feature/add_explore_mode
+2. Name the release using a short but descriptive title in snake case. fx feature/add_explore_mode
 3. Make the needed changes to your local the repo
 4. Build the Docker image